terasakisatoshi/PPN.jl/README.md

 julia> democamera()
 ```

-- It will open web camera on your PC using VideoIO.jl and visualize result via Makie.jl
+- It will open web camera on your PC using VideoIO.jl and visualize result via ImageDraw.jl and Makie.jl.

 Enjoy.